hassio-addons/addon-ssh/README.md

 **Option: `packages`**

-Allows you to specify additional [Alpine packages][alpine-packages] to be installed in your shell environment (e.g. Python, Joe, Irssi).
+Allows you to specify additional [Alpine packages][alpine-packages] to be installed in your shell environment (e.g., Python, Joe, Irssi).

 _*Note*: Adding many packages will result in a longer start-up time for the add-on._